Discover what photonics is, including real-world applications and examples, and learn what a career in photonics is like and how to get started.

 Many photonics engineers begin their careers with a degree in electrical engineering, physics, or a related field.
 The table below shows some of the most popular majors for photonics engineers [4].

-Examples of degrees for aspiring photonics engineers to pursue include a Bachelor of Science in Engineering Physics or a Master of Science in Electrical Engineering.
+Examples of degrees for aspiring photonics engineers to pursue include a Bachelor of Science in Engineering Physics or a Master of Science in Electrical and Computer Engineering.

 The following checklist includes both technical and workplace skills.
 Consider using it to identify areas of focus for building your photonics expertise: